vmware-tanzu/cross-cluster-connectivity/INSTALLATION.md

 above.
 For example, the Kind cluster setup uses `shared-services-registry.xcc.test`.

+The `allowedDomains` field in the template may be specified to apply filtering logic on imported ServiceRecords.
+By default, an empty `allowedDomains` list specifies no filtering and all domains are allowed to be imported.
+See comments in the example template for more details.

 Once everything is replaced, run:
 ```bash
 $ kubectl apply -f ./manifests/example/remoteregistry/remoteregistry.yaml